 Many women find that the careers they had before breast cancer are unfulfilling after their breast cancer journey is over.

-After breast cancer, you’re more likely to become impatient with unimportant tasks.
+After breast cancer, you’re more likely to become impatient with seemingly unimportant tasks.
 Meaningless work can make you feel frustrated.
 Rather than spending your time doing what society says you should, you’d rather spend it doing something that calls to you.

-Despite the medical bills you have collected, your idea about money changes, as well.
+Despite the medical bills you have collected, your idea about money changes as well.
 Women who focused on having high-paying careers before breast cancer often put money in a secondary position.
 They choose to focus on meaningful work instead of profitable work.
 Meanwhile, women who lived paycheck to paycheck may feel motivated to finally go back to school or seek out a career they love that they previously thought they weren’t suited for.

-2) What to Ask Yourself About a New Career
+2) What to Ask Yourself About a New Career After Cancer

-Rediscover Your Direction
+Find Your New Post-Cancer Direction

-- What are my new career goals?
+- What are my new dreams and desires?

 - What sort of financial responsibilities must I fill?